JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 build up this object.

-Finally, to tell the runtime that we have our own `ValidateUnsigned` logic, we also need to pass this as a parameter when constructing the runtime.
+Finally, to tell the runtime that we have our own `ValidateUnsigned` logic, we also need to pass this as a parameter when constructing the runtime:

 src:
 [`runtimes/ocw-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/ocw-runtime/src/lib.rs)